btcjon/FDAS/docs/app_plan.md

 6. Step-by-Step Implementation:
 - For each type ('account_information', 'positions', 'orders', 'deals', 'history_orders'):
 - Fetch data locally.
-- Determine optimal fetch method.
+- Determine optimal fetch method (sync, real-time, or combination of both)
-- Store data.
+- Store data (Atlas mongoDB)
 - Decide on visualization approach.
+(Panel widget)
 - Test data retrieval from store to basic visualization (panel).
 - Create and store additional calculated/manipulated data (aggregations, new fields, etc.).

-# positions
+# positions table

 1. Data Fetching: We are using MetaApi's RPC for one-time requests to fetch initial data.
 For real-time updates, we are using MetaApi's Streaming API.
 This ensures that we always have the most up-to-date data.